Ivory42/TFBots/README.md

  - Configurable, individual bots
     - Define your own bots in `configs/botindexes.txt` (example bot provided!)
+    - Define custom logic in sub-plugins to extend specific bot behaviors.
     - Up to 56 individual bots supported.
         - Can add as many presets as you want, but any indexes above 56 must be spawned manually or through other plugins